codyogden/burrito/README.md

 # Burrito
-The best ingredients of Trello in a wrapped in a minimally designed app.
+All your assigned Trello cards wrapped up in a warm shell.

 ## How to Use It
 1. Go to https://burrito.work and click 'Login with Trello'.